artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 information, see :ref:`DSpace <dspace>`.

-**Disk image**: Selecting the disk image transfer type is not required to preserve disk images (you can use the standard transfer type or the bag transfer types, if your disk image is also bagged); however, it does give you an extra disk image-specific metadata form where you can record information about the imaging process.
+**Disk image**: Selecting the disk image transfer type is not required to preserve disk images (you can use the standard transfer type or the bag transfer types, if your disk image is bagged); however, it does give you an extra disk image-specific metadata form where you can record information about the imaging process.
 For more information, see :ref:`Forensic disk images
 <forensic>`.

 **Dataverse**: Similar to the DSpace transfer type, materials exported from a